123 19th Street NE, Watertown, SD (605) 886-0123

-Cora Sorensen has been with the Human Service Agency since 2020 and is a Mental Health Case Manager
+Cora Lowry has been with the Human Service Agency since 2020 and is a Mental Health Case Manager

 Education: Cora attended the University of Sioux Falls where she received her Bachelor of Arts Degree, specializing in Social Work.
 She recently completed school at the University of Denver for her Masters of Social Work, specializing in Mental Health and Trauma.
 Cora is currently working on getting licensed as a LCSW.